gregjacobs/Angular-Architecture/architecture/services.md

 topic of this article), but services may be used for many other things as well (logging, etc.)

+- _Why put data access in a service rather than on a page?:_ We want to be able to retrieve remote/stored data from a single place that can be called from multiple pages.
+Also, if our data source changes, then we only need to make that change in one place.

+- _Why not simply put $http calls on my pages?:_ We will be doing post-processing and translation of raw HTTP response data, and this will not be the responsibility of our page controllers.
+We want to keep our page controllers as light as possible.

 One thing services should generally **not** do however is modify the DOM.
 (One notable exception though is to display an application-level alert modal, for instance.)